michaelschiltz/materialmarkets/japanese_financial_history_timetable.md

    </td>
    <td>1851-1864: Taiping Rebellion in China
 <p>
-1853: arrival of Commodore Perry heralds the ‘opening of Japan’
+1853: the arrival of Commodore Perry heralds the ‘opening of Japan’
    </td>
   </tr>
   <tr>